kizniche/Mycodo/docs/Data-Viewing.md

 There is a Custom Widget import system in Mycodo that allows user-created Widgets to be used in the Mycodo system.
 Custom Widgets can be uploaded on the `[Gear Icon] -> Configure -> Custom Widgets` page.
 After import, they will be available to use on the `Setup -> Widget` page.

-If you develop a working Widget module, please consider [creating a new GitHub issue](https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=New%20Module) or pull request, and it may be included in the built-in set.
+If you develop a working module, please consider [creating a new GitHub issue](https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=New%20Module) or pull request, and it may be included in the built-in set.

-Open any of the built-in modules located in the directory [Mycodo/mycodo/widgets](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/) for examples of the proper formatting.

-There are also example Custom Widgets in the directory [Mycodo/mycodo/widgets/examples](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/examples)
+Open any of the built-in Widget modules located in the directory [Mycodo/mycodo/widgets](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/) for examples of the proper formatting.
+There are also example Custom Widgets in the directory [Mycodo/mycodo/widgets/examples](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/examples).

-Additionally, I have another github repository devoted to Custom Modules that are not included in the built-in set, at [kizniche/Mycodo-custom](https://github.com/kizniche/Mycodo-custom).

 Creating a custom widget module often requires specific placement and execution of Javascript.
 Several variables were created in each module to address this, and follow the following brief structure of the dashboard page that would be generated with multiple widgets being displayed.

 ```angular2html
 <html>